moneyfeel-io/moneyfeel-macro-risk-index/README.md

 If you use MRI data in research or publications, please cite:

-> mneyfeel (2026). *Macro & Geopolitical Risk Index (MRI)*. mneyfeel.it.
-Retrieved from https://mneyfeel.it/dashboard/macro-regime-index/
+> moneyfeel (2026). *Macro & Geopolitical Risk Index (MRI)*. moneyfeel.it.
+Retrieved from https://moneyfeel.it/dashboard/macro-regime-index/

 The geopolitical risk component uses: